 This notion was practically preached at me, not unlike a sermon in church.
-But for years I was hearing in from the many women in my family.
-“You can do what you want.
+For years the many women in my family kept telling me: “You can do what you want.
 You can be anything.
 Don’t settle.
 Don’t get married unless that’s what you want.
 And if you do, remember, you don’t need him.”
 In fact, I still agree with that entire lesson – most of it.

 There are two distinct parts of my sexual and romantic life: before submission and after submission.
 Before I discovered BDSM as something more than a strange set of sexual preferences that was incomprehensible to me (at the time), I was your average vanilla heterosexual cis woman.

 I dated.
 I had sex.
 I got married.
 Of course, I also never had an orgasm, didn’t masturbate, and never watched porn.
 Trashy romance novels with ripped bodices on the cover were my limit (and I devoured them as fast as I could get my hands on them).

 Before submission, I tried to take care of whoever was in my life that I loved: boyfriends, then my husband, and after him, the men I had sex with.
 If they needed something: care, an ear, or even a sandwich – I was happy to provide it.
 It was how I showed my affection.
 I understood that much about myself at the time.

 I had the bad luck to attract and fuck men who didn’t show affection in the same way.
 They took – but rarely, if ever – gave anything back.
 Not a phone call, not a hug, and certainly not orgasms – although one man did try.
 If he’d stuck around longer, he may have been surprised to see how far I (pardon the expression) came.